teched25xp264/teched2025-XP264/exercises/ex1/README.md

 </tbody>
 </table>

+Practice:
-👉 Download the artifacts and upload them into an empty [kyma dashboard](https://dashboard.kyma.cloud.sap/clusters)
+- 👉 Download the artifacts and upload them into an empty [kyma dashboard](https://dashboard.kyma.cloud.sap/clusters)
-👉 Take a note of the kyma cluster region and your namespace
+- 👉 Take a note of the kyma cluster region and your namespace

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>